joyceeexinyiwang/SCSThesis/ProgressLog.md

 louvain clustering? (density of topics, density of groups)

-collect Stan Lee data (but this is not really news, more like entertainment news)

 - ORA pro for Mac doesn't load data, can i get ORA pro for windows
   - send messages to ORA Google Group (CASOS Ora join group and ask the questions)
 - tools to calculate half-life?
   - email Kathleen (also schedule monday meeting)
   - email Sameet

-- use Matt's script to detect news agencies

 - existing ways to profile agents